fernandezfran/sierras/docs/source/index.rst

    :alt: Curso doctoral FAMAF: Diseño de software para cómputo científico

-**sierras** is a python module that allows to perform arrhenius plots for diffusion coefficients and extrapolate to desired temperatures.
+**sierras** is a Python package to fit the arrhenius equation to diffusion coeffcients data, extrapolate to room temperature and plot

 Motivation
 ----------